vaginessa/ownsec/00.Maintain/update-lists/README.md

 Scripts here call /opt/ITSEC-Install-Scripts * categories "appname-update.sh" files to run the udpate routines and update all the things at one.
 The apt lists currently dont apear in the isntall scripts biut in the main stallation routine - probably flipped over anytime.

-The update scripts here will be also linked to the console - goal to update allthethings easypeasy - neat eh :)